drzwave/ZRAD/README.md

 Z-Wave USB Controller with best-in-class RF range Reference Application Design

+More to come here...

 # Setup - Simplicity Studio GDSK 4.4.2 (Z-Wave 7.21.2)

-This setup guide assumes a ZRAD PCB has been assembled and is ready for programming.
+This setup guide assumes a ZRAD board has been assembled and is ready for programming.
-ZRAD can be programmed as either a Controller or and End Device.
+ZRAD can be programmed as either a Controller or an End Device.
 ZRAD uses the Silicon Labs EFR32ZG23A Z-Wave chip as the Z-Wave interface.
 The challenge with Simplicity Studio (SSv5) is that since this is a "custom" board, many of the automatic features of SSv5 do not work.
-Many aspects of the sample applications must be manually configured to get the board to work.
+Many aspects of the sample applications must be manually configured.

+## Connect ZRAD to Simplicity Studio

 1. Plug ZRAD into a WSTK via the Tag-Connect cable
     - ZRAD can be powered directly from the WSTK - ensure the switch next to the battery holder is set to AEM
-    - Use a Tag-Connect TC2050-CLIP retaining clip to hold the Tag-Connect securely to ZRAD
+    - Use a Tag-Connect [TC2050-CLIP](https://www.tag-connect.com/product/tc2050-clip-3pack-retaining-clip) retaining clip to hold the Tag-Connect securely to ZRAD
-2. Plug the WSTK into a PC
+2. Plug the WSTK into a computer running Simplicity Studio
 3. The WSTK should show up in the Debug Adapters pane of the Launcher Perspective
     - if not, click on detect target, if that still doesn't work, use Commander to identify the part part
     - if that still doesn't work, check that the WSTK is set to OUT (or Mini) mode